experimentalpolitics/immigration/material/design.md

 ### Block 1: Attitudes towards immigration

-In this section, we want to ask you a few questions about immigration.
+_(only show this message in the control condition)_ In this section, we want to ask you a few questions about immigration.

-**[immig]** Do you think the number of immigrants from foreign countries who are permitted to come to the United States to live should be...?

-1. Increased a lot
-2. Increased a little
-3. Left the same
-4. Decreased a little
-5. Decreased a lot

 **[employ]** Across the United States, how many workers -- immigrant and US-born -- do you think are employed by immigrant-owned businesses?